 We say ‘most applications’ because with the Leka system this is not the case.
 We have designed a truly lightweight solid tiled roofing system that outperforms and outlasts most glass and polycarbonate roofing systems.

 The Leka System is engineered in such a way that any existing conservatory design or shape can be replaced/installed with the Leka System Lightweight Tiled Roof.
 If you want to change the appearance of your conservatory without knocking it down, the Leka System is the ideal solution.
-Find out more here.
+Find out more about conservatory roof replacement here.

 Something we hear a lot from glass or glazed roof conservatory owners is they struggle to use their conservatory in the summer and winter months.